This Halacha is an excerpt from our Sefer

 3. On what weekdays can Shavuos fall on?

-The first day of Shavuos can fall on a Sunday, Tuesday, Wednesday, and Friday.
+The first day of Sivan can fall on a Sunday, Tuesday, Wednesday, and Friday.
 It cannot fall on Monday, Thursday, Shabbos.
-The second day of Shavuos in the Diaspora can fall on Monday, Wednesday, Thursday, Shabbos.
-It cannot fall on Sunday, Tuesday, and Friday.
+Accordingly, the first day of Shavuos, the 6th of Sivan, can only fall on Sunday, Monday, Wednesday, and Friday.
+It cannot fall on Tuesday, Thursday, and Shabbos.
+The second day of Shavuos in the Diaspora can fall on Monday, Tuesday, Thursday, Shabbos.

 4. Was the Torah given on Shavuos?